valleysprings/2024.0834/README.md

 ![Framework](pics/framework.png)

 Our objective is to identify query-driven cohesive subgraphs through a multi-round process.
-We leverage Personalized PageRank in conjunction with Graph Neural Networks to develop a framework that achieves state-of-the-art performance on most community search benchmarks.
+We leverage Personalized PageRank with GNN to develop a framework that achieves state-of-the-art performance on most community search benchmarks.

 ## Requirements

-This code is tested under Python 3.10 (with conda) with following dependencies:
+This code is tested under Python 3.10 (under conda) with following dependencies:
-- graph-tool 'numpy<2' pytorch==1.12.0 (using conda to install)
+- `graph-tool` `numpy<2` `pytorch==1.12.0` (using conda to install)
-- scikit-learn networkx[default] torch_geometric cdlib metis datasketch (using pip to install)
+- `scikit-learn` `networkx[default]` `torch_geometric` `cdlib` `metis` `datasketch` (using pip to install)
-  - For metis (which is used for ablation study), you should also install
+  - For `metis` (which is used for ablation study), you should also install
   ```bash
   sudo apt-get install libmetis-dev
   ```
-- pyg-lib (used for generating Node2vec embedding)
+- `pyg-lib` (used for generating Node2vec embedding)
   - If running with torch 1.12.0 with cuda 11.6 then simply run
   ```bash
   pip install pyg-lib -f https://data.pyg.org/whl/torch-1.12.0+cu116.html
   ```

 Environment:
-The experiments in our paper were conducted on an Ubuntu 22.04 system equipped with two Intel(R) Xeon(R) Platinum 8368 CPUs @ 2.40GHz and 1TB of RAM.
-The primary setup included two NVIDIA A100 GPUs.
-We also tested our code on a server with two RTX 4090 GPUs, which delivered comparable performance.
+The experiments in our paper were conducted on an Ubuntu 22.04 system with two RTX 4090 GPUs (At least one GPU is required).
 All implementations are done in Python.

 ## code structure